alfonsof/terraform-aws-examples/code/08-file-layout-example/README.md

 Configure your AWS access keys

-Use Terraform Remote State example for creating the remote state.
+Use Terraform Remote State example for creating the remote state bucket.
 See: [global/s3](global/s3)

 Use Terraform MySQL on RDS example for creating a MySQL database.
 See: [stage/data-stores/mysql](stage/data-stores/mysql)